 Please contact us if you are interested in a partnership of shared space, a sponsorship, or have a space to rent that we could use to further community science and education.

 If you are a local scientist interested in using a shared lab space to advance your own research, please take a minute to fill out our lab space survey so we can understand the needs of our community... [read more]

 The California Natural Resources Agency is reviewing proposals for importing Seawater to the Salton Sea, as a means to maintain current lake volume.
-Proposals for seawater import were submitted to the agency on March 9th, 2018.
+Proposals to the agency for seawater import were due on March 9th, 2018.

-Seawater import can be an effective mechanism to maintain lake volume, but it is also associated with many ecological side effects such as the increased salinity levels and reduced aquatic biodiversity.
-To learn more, about the opportunities and issues associated with seawater import, check out our whitepaper Ecological Restora... [read more]
+Seawater import can be an effective mechanism to maintain lake volume, but it is also associated with many ecological side effects such as the increased salinity levels and the loss of aquatic biodiversity.
+To learn more, about the opportunities and issues associated with seawater import, check out our whitepaper Ecological Restoration ... [read more]